sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/mag-typhoon.md

 ## Raiden's Cyclone

-[SP: 0][CD: 15s] Deals a 3-sequence ATK against enemies.
+[SP 소모: 0][재사용 대기 시간: 15초] Deals a 3-sequence ATK against enemies.
 First 2 sequences: Deal 250% Lightning DMG in total.
 3rd sequence: Deals 600% ATK of Lightning DMG.
 Enemies will be paralyzed by the ATK for 5s and take 25.0% more Lightning DMG for 12.0s (effect cannot stack).
 Lightning Empress equip bonus: Active Skill inflicts Soul Razor's conductive debuff on enemies.
 Tap [ATK] right after casting the Active Skill to directly perform Combo ATK.

 ## EM Pulsar